adjtomo/pyatoa/pyatoa/docs/intro.rst

 Pyatoa is not a standalone adjoint tomography tool, it does not have the capability to generate sythetic waveforms, submit jobs on HPC systems,
-interface with numerical models, etc..
-Instead it is meant to augment the capabilities of external numerical solvers (e.g. SPECFEM3D) and workflow tools (e.g. SeisFlows).
+interface with numerical models, etc. Rather, it is meant to augment the capabilities of external numerical solvers (e.g. SPECFEM3D) and workflow tools (e.g. SeisFlows).